EvilFreelancer/characters-ai/README.md

 # Character AI dataset generator

-This collection of scripts will help you generate dataserts for training your own Large Language Model (LLM) on it.
+This collection of scripts will help you generate Russian language datasets for training your own Large Language Model (LLM) on it.

 ## Character object example